SanjulaD/BeeMax-IEEEmadC/README.md

 answer the phone, and walk over to their computer or appointment book

-So the answer is "BeeMax" :alien:
+So the answer is "BeeMax"

 -BeeMax Increase customer loyalty